projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 title: Calico Kubernetes Hosted Install
 ---

 This document describes deploying Calico on Kubernetes using Kubernetes manifests.
-Note that the Kubernetes hosted installation method is experimental and subject to change.
+Note that the Kubernetes hosted installation method is experimental and subject to change, and requires Kubernetes v1.4.0+.

 - [`calico.yaml`](calico.yaml): Contains a Kubernetes DaemonSet which installs and runs Calico on each Kubernetes master and node.
 This also includes a ReplicaSet which deploys the Calico Kubernetes